delftswa2018/desosa2018/mattermost/chapter.md

 # <a name="intro">Introduction</a>
 The world of team collaboration tools and messaging services has long been dominated by Slack.
 It has been the dominant service ever since its start in 2014, but the service is set back by limitations due to its proprietary nature and it only available as a Software as a Service (SaaS).

 Enter Mattermost, an open source self-hosted Slack alternative.
 The company behind Mattermost came to realize the limitations and restrictions of Slack when they adopted it as their messaging service in 2014.
 This is when they decided to build their own messaging software.
 Mattermost entered the market with the promise of being free from the shackles of privately owned Slack servers.
-The open source nature makes it accessible for the community to contribute and makes it transparent for clients and the general public.
+The open source nature makes it accessible for the community to contribute and makes it transparent for clients and the public.

 The open source nature of the project has given us the opportunity to analyse and contribute to this project.
 In this chapter we give our analysis of the Mattermost software by look at views and perspectives as defined by Rozanksi and Woods [[1]](#book1).
 We will focus on the webapp portion of Mattermost as this is the part we contributed for.
 We will look at the stakeholders involved, followed by a context view of all external entities.
-Next we look at the development view of the project, which looks at the development process and the architecture of the web app.
+Next, we look at the development view of the project, which looks at the development process and the architecture of the web app.
 We look into the technical debt of the project and how it has evolved throughout the development.
-The final sections takes a closer look at the deployment view and security perspective of the project.
+The final sections take a closer look at the deployment view and security perspective of the project.
 We conclude our analysis in the final section.

 # <a name="stake">Stakeholders</a>